FerRacimo/CopenhagenTutorial/DemoTutorial.md

 less D_output.txt
 ```

-H1 H2 H3 are the 3 individuals in the tree that are not the outgroup.
+In this file, H1, H2 and H3 are the 3 individuals in the tree that are not the outgroup.
 H1 and H2 are the "test" individuals and H3 is the potential introgressor.

 nABBA the total counts of ABBA patterns